 - Title IX Coordinator-Monitors the university's compliance with Title IX and coordinates the university's investigation, response, and resolution of all reports of sexual and gender-based harassment and other interpersonal violence.
 Call 703-993-8730 or email titleix@gmu.edu.
-See also https://diversity.gmu.edu/intake-form-0 - Office of Student Conduct-Responsible for resolving allegations of misconduct under the Code of Student Conduct, including sexual misconduct.
+See also - https://diversity.gmu.edu/title-ix/sexual-or-interpersonal-misconduct-report-form - Office of Student Conduct-Responsible for resolving allegations of misconduct under the Code of Student Conduct, including sexual misconduct.
 Call 703-993-6209. studentconduct.gmu.edu - Office of Housing and Residence Life-Full-time and student staff are available 24 hours a day to assist students and ensure safety.
-For 24-hour, nonemergency line, call 703-993-2720. housing.gmu.edu - Employee Relations-Provides assistance to university employees and their supervisors to help identify and resolve work-related problems and proactively avoid potential problems.
+For 24-hour, non-emergency line, call 703-993-2720. housing.gmu.edu - Employee Relations-Provides assistance to university employees and their supervisors to help identify and resolve work-related problems and proactively avoid potential problems.
 Call 703-993-3878.